Subaru XT: Features and options

-Special Editions
+Special editions

 A special "30th Anniversary" version of the Alcyone VX was produced in 1988, limited to 30 units.
 This version had a white and gold paint job with "30th Anniversary" side decals and a red interior.

-2 prototype versions of the Alcyone VX were made in Japan for displaying at events.
+2 prototype versions of the Alcyone VX were made in Japan for the 27th Tokyo Motor Show.
 The "Junko Shimada" was one that included a full black paintjob with black smooth wheel caps and a bright red leather interior, designed by Japanese fashion designer, Junko Shimada.
 The other was the "FICCE Special" which was a convertible version of the Alcyone with special hubcaps and interior graphics designed by Yoshiyuki Konishi.
 The FICCE is allegedly sitting in the Ibaraki Prefecture in need of restoration.

+Models

 Market appeal and production

 Overall production of the XT remained low throughout its lifespan.
 Although the fuel crisis of the late 1970s and ever-tightening emissions regulations had severely limited power figures from all manufacturers in the mid 1980s, the XT's paltry 134 hp wasn't enough to attract serious attention from the automotive racing crowd.
 One of Subaru's ads from the 1980s read, The kind of car Mercedes might have built if they were a little more frugal and a lot more inventive.
 The car's extra features, which certainly had some novelty appeal, were uncharacteristic of this class of car and may not have contributed much to the XT's sales.
 In the 1980s, consumers with surplus cash in search of a better-equipped vehicle did not generally start shopping at Subaru.

-Subaru produced 98,918 XTs, XT6s, and Alcyones.
+Subaru produced 98,918 XTs, XT6s, and Alcyone's.
 Surprisingly, only 8,170 of these were sold in the Japanese market.

 While the XT was an interesting design exercise, it did little to grow Subaru's sales.
 The company has seen much more widespread success in the significantly more mainstream Legacy, Legacy Outback and Impreza WRX models introduced in recent years.